sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

  required: ?F[?A]
 ```

-We can workaround this issue by creating a type that has only one parametric type and use type ascription to pass the value (it's checked at compile-time, it's not a runtime cast):
+There is a workaround to make it work.
+We can create a type that has only one parametric type, and use type ascription to pass the value (it's checked at compile-time, it's not a runtime cast):

 ```scala
 type ErrorEither[A] = Either[Error, A]